kmesh-net/kmesh/docs/proposal/layer4_authorization.md

 ### Summary

 This article aims to explain how Kmesh achieves layer 4 authorization functionality in workload mode.
 For an introduction to the authentication features, please refer to:[Kmesh TCP Authorization](https://kmesh.net/en/docs/userguide/tcp_authorization/).
-Currently, kmesh supports two authentication architectures.
+Currently, Kmesh supports two authentication architectures.
 Packets are first processed through XDP authentication, and if that type is not supported, quintuple information is passed through a ring buffer for user-space authentication.
 The ultimate goal is to fully handle authentication in XDP.

 ### Userspace authentication